PengNi/basemods_spark/README.md

 3. #### Python 2.x and required Python libraries

     If the OSs of nodes (both master and workers) in your cluster don't have python 2.x installed, you should install it.
-Install *h5py*, *numpy* *paramiko* in your python environment.
+Install *h5py*, *numpy*, *paramiko* in your python environment.
 Install package *py4j*, *pyspark* in your python environment if you need to.

 ### How to use basemods_spark